Joe Worrall (footballer): Loan to Rangers

+Return from loan and becoming club captain

 Following his loan spell at Rangers, Worrall became a key player in the Nottingham Forest side under new manager Sabri Lamouchi, with the defender starting every league game of the 2019–20 season.
 He signed a four-year contract extension in February 2020.

-During the 2021-22 season, Worrall regularly captained the Forest side during Lewis Grabban's absence through injury.
-He scored against rivals Leicester City during a 4-1 FA Cup win.
-He played a key role in Forest's promotion to the Premier League and captained them in their 1–0 Play-off final victory over Huddersfield Town at Wembley.
+During the 2021–22 season, Worrall regularly captained the Forest side during Lewis Grabban's absence through injury.
+He scored against rivals Leicester City during a 4–1 FA Cup win.
+He played a key role in Forest's promotion to the Premier League and captained them in their 1–0 play-off final victory over Huddersfield Town at Wembley.
 Worrall was also featured in that season's EFL Championship Team of the Season alongside teammates Ryan Yates and Djed Spence.

 On 4 August 2022, Worrall was named Forest's captain for their season in the 2022–23 Premier League.

+Loan to Beşiktaş

+On 5 February 2024, Worrall was loaned to Turkish side Beşiktaş for the remainder of the 2023-24 season.

+Burnley

+On 22 August 2024, Worrall ended his 13-year association with Nottingham Forest and signed a four-year deal with EFL Championship side Burnley for an undisclosed transfer fee.

 International career

 On 19 May 2017, Worrall was called up to the England representative squad for the 2017 Toulon Tournament as a replacement for Charlton Athletic's Ezri Konsa, who had been promoted to the U20 squad for the 2017 FIFA U-20 World Cup.
 Appointed as the team's captain, Worrall played four times and lifted the trophy as England defended their title on penalties after a 1–1 draw with the Ivory Coast in the final.
 Worrall was named the second-best player of the tournament after teammate David Brooks, who won the award.

 Following his impressive summer with England, Worrall received his first call-up to the U21 squad on 24 August 2017 for their upcoming qualifying matches against their Dutch and Latvian counterparts.
 Worrall was, however, left out of the squad against the Dutch and was an unused substitute in his team's 3–0 win over Latvia on 5 September.